kalmarek/AbstractPermutations.jl/docs/src/abstract_api.md

 Note that none of them is exported, hence it is safe to `import`/`using` the package without introducing any naming conflicts with other packages.

+## Mandatory methods

-There are three obligatory methods are as follows:
+The three mandatory methods are:

 * a constructor,
 * `AbstractPermutations.degree` and
 * `Base.^`.